 We spare ourselves some ubiquitous aspects of those times, such as vermin (lice and the like) or unfriendly or despotic superiors.
 The retreat in the evening is left out (but not the punctual reveil in the morning).
 Hardships such as exercise in the plain sun or standing guard all night are avoided, if they are not necessary.
 Also in plundering, pillaging and enforced contributions we do restrict ourselves a bit.

 Of course, women are not accepted as soldiers in our ranks, 200 years ago their place was in home and kitchen.
-(But if you are a woman and manage to dupe everybody, the more power to you !)
+(But if you are a woman, present yourself to us as a man, and manage to dupe everybody, the more power to you !)

 Are you strong enough to carry a musket and a fully packed French backpack?

 Are you willing to learn in the course of the time how the French infantry drilled according to regulations, as well as the other skills of a French soldier in the year XI of the Republic?